 - 1. Medication administration services may be considered medically necessary when medication administration is prescribed to treat a medical condition; no able caregiver is present; the task requires the skills of a licensed nurse; and at least one of the following conditions applies: - a.
 The Member is unable to perform the task due to impaired physical or cognitive issues, or behavioral and/or emotional issues. - b.
 The Member has a history of failed medication compliance resulting in a documented exacerbation of the Member's condition - Medication administration visits include administration of the medication, documentation of that administration, observing for medication effects both therapeutic and adverse, and reporting adverse effects to the ordering practitioner.
 Intramuscular, subcutaneous, and other injectable medication administrations are considered skilled nursing tasks and will be treated as medication administration visits. - 3.
 Certain medication administration tasks are not considered skilled nursing tasks unless the complexity of the Member's condition or medication regiment requires the observation and assessment of a licensed nurse to safely perform.
-Such conditions include:
+Such conditions include: - a.
+Administration of oral, aerosolized, eye, ear and topical medication, which requires the skills of a licensed nurse only when the complexity of the condition(s) and/or nature of the medication(s) require the skilled observation and assessment of a licensed nurse and/or the Member/caregiver is unable to perform the task. - b.
+Filling of weekly/monthly medication box organizers, which requires the skills of a licensed nurse only when the Member/caregiver is unable to perform the task. - 4.
+Members receiving medication administration visits will be authorized under skilled nursing visits but must use the appropriate procedure code to bill for medication administration visits performed solely for the purpose of administrating medications (other than intravenous medication or infusion administrations, which would be considered an intermittent skilled nursing visit) ordered by the prescribing practitioner.
+Provider must submit documentation and medical necessity to support the need in order to receive authorization.

-- a. administration of oral, aerosolized, eye, ear and topical medication, which requires the skills of a licensed nurse only when the complexity of the condition(s) and/or nature of the medication(s) require the skilled observation and assessment of a licensed nurse and/or the Member/caregiver is unable to perform the task. - b. filling of weekly/monthly medication box organizers, which requires the skills of a licensed nurse only when the Member/caregiver is unable to perform the task. - 4.
-Members receiving medication administration visits will be authorized under skilled nursing visits, Provider should submit documentation and medical necessity to support the need. - 5.
-Documentation of Medication Administration for Intermittent Skilled Nursing Visits and Medication Administration visits: Documentation requirements include the time of the visit; drug identification, dose, and route/ or reference to the Member's medication profile as ordered by the physician; teaching as applicable; documentation indicating that teaching was unsuccessful or unnecessary and why further teaching is not reasonable; the Member's response to the medication/s and the signature of the licensed nurse administering the medication.
-Documentation of skilled procedures performed in addition to medication administration during an intermittent skilled nursing visit should also occur.
+- 5. Documentation requirements of Medication Administration for Intermittent Skilled Nursing Visits and Medication Administration visits includes: - a.
+The time of the visit: - b.
+Drug identification, dose, and route/ or reference to the Member's medication profile as ordered by the physician; - c.
+Teaching as applicable; - d.
+Documentation indicating that teaching was unsuccessful or unnecessary and why further teaching is not reasonable; - e.
+The Member's response to the medication/s and the signature of the licensed nurse administering the medication; - f.
+Documentation of skilled procedures performed in addition to medication administration during an intermittent skilled nursing visit.